justin-hale/moonfall-recaps/content/sessions/session-21.md

 - The party's exasperation with villagers who won't solve their own obvious problems
 - Silas's anime-style finishing move on Boog with the dramatic one-liner
 - The romantic development between Rowan and Isla through the crisis
-- Saul's mysterious presence and hints about greater challenges ahead
+- Sol's mysterious presence and hints about greater challenges ahead

 This session effectively balances character development, community building, world exploration, and high-stakes combat, providing satisfaction for multiple types of D&D gameplay preferences while advancing the overarching narrative.